12 Questions People Still Have About 9/11

 The theory: The primary material used in constructing airplanes is aluminum.
 According to the Smithsonian channel, two scientists have independently pointed out that at extremely high temperatures (over 1,000°F), aluminum melts and becomes a powerful explosive when it comes into contact with water.
 They theorize the burning towers formed a “furnace” of sorts, melting the aluminum, which would have then exploded on contact with water from the building’s sprinklers.

 The consensus: This is one explanation that could account for the towers’ “demolition-style” collapse.
+Read the story of the woman that was personally blamed for the terrorist attacks on 9/11.

 Why no mention of the aluminum in the official report?